-This is the power of a well-crafted branding mockup.
-It’s where creativity meets reality, and where first impressions are not just made, but meticulously sculpted.
+This number highlights the power of a well-crafted branding mockup.
+It’s where creativity meets reality, and where first impressions are made.

-In this guide, we’ll embark on a journey through the art and science of branding mockups, unveiling how they transform abstract ideas into tangible masterpieces that speak volumes about your brand’s identity.
+In this guide, we’ll embark on a journey through the art and science of branding mockups and learn how they transform abstract ideas into tangible masterpieces.

 1. Tote Mockup

 First on our list of branding mockups is this example featuring a simple canvas tote.
-Made from Smartmockups, the image features a simple image of a person wearing the bag, highlighting the printed design.
+Created through Canva Mockups, the image features a simple image of a person wearing the bag, highlighting the printed design.

 Stationery branding mockups are a great way to establish one’s credibility as a brand.
-Take this image from Behance, for example.
-The mockup shows a tasteful color scheme perfect for an austere and minimalist brand.
+Take this business card mockup crafted through Penji’s branding services platform, for example.
+The mockup shows a sleek design perfect for an austere and minimalist brand.

-This example is one of the branding mockups from our portfolio here at Penji.
-As seen from the image, the mockup allows the viewer to visualize the book on their desk, giving it a more personal look for marketing assets.
+This example is one of the branding mockups in Penji’s portfolio.
+As seen from the image, the mockup allows the viewer to visualize the journal on their desk, giving it a more personal look.

 Here’s another awesome mockup from Penji – a box for a taco holder product.
 This mockup allows the business owner to have high-quality images of the product without printing the design on a box and doing a photoshoot.

-If you’re looking for branding mockups free for your coffee shop, this template from Smartmockups is an awesome choice.
+If you’re looking for branding mockups free for your coffee shop, this template from Mockups in Canva is a simple choice that does the job.

 Your branding mockup should emphasize the quality of your vector drawing and other branding elements.
 Take a cue from this stationery and business card mockup example made by one of our awesome designers here at Penji.